International Society for Beer Label Collectors and Brewery Research

 To some extent that has now died back possibly because older and rarer labels were not immediately available to new collectors, but we should remember that today’s labels are tomorrow’s collectibles.
 Don’t ignore what’s available now, for even the grandest collection has to start somewhere.

-Over the last fifty eight years the Society has run almost entirely due to the efforts of it’s enthusiastic members and it still does today.
+Over the last sixty three years the Society has run almost entirely due to the efforts of it’s enthusiastic members and it still does today.

 For the Society to survive successfully, it needs the continued efforts of like minded collectors.